1460293896/Nibble-OCM-1/README.md

 One click miner GUI for xmr-stak to specifically mine [Nibble](https://nibble-nibble.com)

 ## What this program does
-Nibble-OCM is a GUI for the cryptonight mining software `xmrig` by @psychocrypt `xmr-stak` by @fireice-uk
+Nibble-OCM is a GUI for the cryptonight mining software `xmr-stak` by @fireice-uk

 ## Features
 * Mine to your personal address!